secure-systems-lab/dsse/protocol.md

 PAYLOAD_TYPE    | string | Yes      | Yes
 KEYID           | string | No       | No

-*   SERIALIZED_BODY: Byte sequence to be signed.
+*   SERIALIZED_BODY: Arbitrary byte sequence to be signed.

 *   PAYLOAD_TYPE: Opaque, case-sensitive string that uniquely and unambiguously identifies how to interpret `payload`.
 This includes both the encoding